rhino/rhino.github.io/docs/_tutorials/scripting_java.md

 Here `javaIntfOrClass` is an interface to implement or a class to extend and `javaIntf` are aditional interfaces to implement.
 The `javascriptObject` is the JavaScript object containing the methods that will be called from the Java adapter.

- See the `enum.js` example for more information TODO link enum.js
+ See the [enum.js](https://github.com/mozilla/rhino/blob/master/examples/enum.js) example for more information

 In practice there's little need to call the `JavaAdapter` constructor directly.
 Most of the time the previous syntaxes using the `new` operator will be sufficient.